Teaching a unit about La Comida? Here’s some media resources for your Spanish classroom for this Food unit:

 - Canción “Una en un millón” de Jesse y Joy (Cloze lyrics and activity)

 - Youtube “Archibaldo y las hamburguesas” El mesero Groover sirve una hamburguesa chica y otra bien grande.

 - Youtube “Pancho pide agua” Pancho quiere agua pero tiene un mesero con muchas preguntas.

 - Youtube “Comer Galletas” Monstruo Comegalletas canta de galletas en todas las estaciones del año

 - Videos de “La Receta de la Abuelita” – How-to videos on how to make various Mexican dishes, in Spanish.
 Great input for students!
 Including how to make tacos de lengua, salsa, churros, mole, and more!
 Most videos approx. 5 minutes.

 - Video/Audio from native speakers with ordering at a restaurant interviews.
 Students sure enjoyed José’s enthusiasm!
 These interviews also include transcript!

 Dibujos y Fotos

 I found the following “memes” on the Internet and put together a powerpoint that we used in class as I described the situation.
-To download the powerpoint, click on the picture to the right.
+You can print out handouts (6 per page) and have students translate them.
 Assignment idea: After showing this in class, have students create their own ‘memes’.
 See this post from Tracee Orman for more information.